How Do I Apply For An E-commerce Business License In Thailand?

 Step 1: Recognize the activities of the e-commerce company

 The sale of different products requires different licenses.
 Not obtaining these licenses can ban your e-commerce company from the market.
 Therefore, it is suggested to catch hold of an efficient law firm to get the best advice in this respect.
-Generally, e-commerce activity can be categorized into drop shipping and marketplace.
+Generally, e-commerce activity can be categorized into dropshipping and marketplace.
 Although both are tripartite models, the registration procedure differs.

 Step 2: Follow Thai regulations to create a valid e-commerce website

 For the website’s domain name registration, consult with the THNIC or Thai Network Information Center.
-To get ‘.co.th’ extension, these are the documents that the owner needs to be ready with:
+To get the ‘.co.th’ extension, these are the documents that the owner needs to be ready with:

 • Certificate of registration